msr-peng/openni2_tracker/README.md

     sudo apt install openjdk-8-jdk  # for xenial; openjdk-6-jdk for trusty; if not using other java version. sudo apt install freeglut3-dev
     cd  # go home
-    mkdir -p src; cd src  # create $HOME/src if it doesn't exist; then, enter it git clone https://github.com/occipital/OpenNI2.git  # We used to have a fork off 6857677beee08e264fc5aeecb1adf647a7d616ab with working copy of Xtion Pro Live OpenNI2 driver. cd OpenNI2
+    mkdir -p src && cd src  # create $HOME/src if it doesn't exist; then, enter it git clone https://github.com/occipital/OpenNI2.git  # We used to have a fork off 6857677beee08e264fc5aeecb1adf647a7d616ab with working copy of Xtion Pro Live OpenNI2 driver. cd OpenNI2
     make -j$(nproc)  # compile